U.N. draft calls for up to 30 unarmed Syria observers

 The draft also would have the council condemn "widespread, systematic, and gross violations of human rights ... by the Syrian authorities (and urge that) those responsible for human rights violations shall be held accountable."

-It includes other demands on the Syrian government, which it says must fully comply with the Annan plan, "(a) cease troop movements towards population centers, (b) cease all use of heavy weapons in such centers, and (c) begin pullback of military concentrations in and around population centers."
+It includes other demands on the Syrian government, which it says must fully comply with the Annan plan, "(a) cease troop movements towards population centres, (b) cease all use of heavy weapons in such centres, and (c) begin pullback of military concentrations in and around population centres."

 The draft includes a vague threat of future action against Damascus.
 It says the council "expresses its determination, in the event that the Syrian government does not implement its commitments to consider further measures as appropriate."